somechris/top-motor-controller/docs/protocols/protocol-Playmobil-RC-Racers.md

 ## Protocol

-The cars start a [BLE advertisement](#advertisements) offering a specific characteristic.
-Writing [commands](#commands) to this characteristic controls the car.
+The vehicles start a [BLE advertisement](#advertisements) offering a specific characteristic.
+Writing [commands](#commands) to this characteristic controls the vehicle.

 ### Advertisements

-The advertisements of this protocol are done by the car.
+The advertisements of this protocol are done by the vehicle.
 They typically come from Bluetooth addresses starting in `AC:9A:22`, have a local name (type `0x09`) starting in `PM-RC `, and characteristic `06d1e5e7-79ad-4a71-8faa-373789f7d93c`.
-Writing [commands](#commands) to this characteristic controls the car.
+Writing [commands](#commands) to this characteristic controls the vehicle.